State of Michigan Concealed Weapons License Requirements

 - Reckless discharge of a firearm, MCL 752.863a.

-- Have not been convicted of one of the following misdemeanors in the 3 years immediately preceding the date of application:
+- Have not been convicted of one of the following misdemeanors in the 3 years immediately preceding the date of application (under current Michigan concealed weapons license requirements):

-- Refusal of commercial vehicle operator to submit to a chemical test.
+- Refusal of a commercial vehicle operator to submit to a chemical test.

 - Ignition interlock device reporting violation.